adamshostack/conflictmodeling/2-Threats/README.md

    ii.
 Harrassment of researchers
 6. An actor-centric approach

+A 2025 paper [Threat Me Right: A Human HARMS Threat Model for Technical Systems](https://arxiv.org/abs/2502.07116) presents a model of five elements: Harassment, Access and infiltration, Restrictions, Manipulation and tampering, and Surveillance.

 # Text threats
 Text driven threats are now in their own [page](text.md)